Shopify/product-reviews-sample-app/docs/theme-app-extension.md

 ## Push the extension

 From this point you can either push existing sample code of Theme App Extension to make it available for new version creation and also usage in development stores, or you can first modify/create your blocks, snippets and etc., and then push them (and create version, or publish if needed).
 Pushing is done using: `shopify extension push` command.
+If you have Development Store Preview enabled you will be able to see your changes immediately after pushing.

 Push the extension by running to Shopify by running the Shopify CLI command